itstriolink/osm-extractor/README.md

 Description
 ------
-OpenRefine extension that allows you to import OpenStreetMap data into OpenRefine using the Overpass API
+OpenRefine extension that allows you to import OpenStreetMap data into OpenRefine using the Overpass API.

 Installation
 ------